On the Intersection and Composition properties of conditional independence

 \section{Acknowledgements}

 I would like to thank Bryon Aragam and Andrei Romashchenko for enlightening discussions around the Composition property.
+I also thank the anonymous referees for their careful reading of the manuscript and suggestions for improvement.
 This research was funded by the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No.~101110545.

 \makecontacts